GamerSoft24/Software/SECURITY.md

 | < 4.1   | :x:                |

 ## Pull requests:
-To consider *changing some stuff* or codes in this `Software` repository you have to **pull request first and wait for approval** which should be *reviewed* in the **maximum delay of ***3 days*****!
-The 'Pull requests' tab is located next to the issues tab which is located next to the 'Issues' tab.
+To consider *changing programs and codes* in this `Software` repository you have to **pull request first and wait for approval** which should be *reviewed* in the **maximum delay of ***3 days*****!
+The 'Pull requests' tab is located on the top left corner of your screen (on PC).

-## Reporting:
+## Reporting and suggestions:
-To *report* any problems or issues, just click the 'Issues' tab (next to the 'Code' tab) inside of the repository, then *click* 'New issue' to *write* you report.
-When you finished, just **submit** and we will be informed.
+To *report* in general or make any *suggestions* to the repository, click the 'Issues' tab also located on the top left corner of your screen (on PC too).
+Then, choose a template that suits you the best or just open a blank template and then write your issue report(s) or suggestion(s) down.
+Once finished, just submit and your all good!

+To *report* violence, unacceptable behaviour or security vulnerabilities, you can either:

-To *report* any violence or unacceptable behaviour, contact: gamersoftware.corp@gmail.com and specify the username of the violator and the details of the situation.
+1 -> Email: "gamersoftware.corp@gmail.com" and specify the username of the violator and the details of the situation.
 We will respond to you and confirm that we've seen your email as soon as possible.

+2 -> Create a security vulnerability report in the 'Issues' tab (you know where it is now) and write your report(s) down.
+Once finished, just submit and we will be informed just as if you've emailed us.